Syracuse 8: Today's Impact

+Further impacts

 America is once again reckoning with forms of racism, dehumanization, discrimination.
 The murder of Breonna Taylor, George Floyd, and Jonathan Price along with the international pandemic due to COVID-19 in 2020 has brought social justice and health care disparities to the forefront of the national and international conversation.
-Athletes today such as LeBron James, Colin Kaepernick, and Megan Rapino, frequently use their platform to speak out against racism, sexism, and police brutality.
+Athletes today such as LeBron James, Colin Kaepernick, and Megan Rapinoe, frequently use their platform to speak out against racism, sexism, and police brutality.
 In the book titled “The Heritage” by ESPN contributor and host, Howard Bryant, The Heritage refers to the plethora of athletes from the past that also used their heightened visibility, due to sports, to speak out against social injustice issues.
 "The Heritage" refers to the linage and the duty for athletes today, to not grow silent in their million dollar contracts and gated homes, but to continue to use the platform that they have, that so many athletes of color before them had to fight for, to continue meaningful work in the community, uplift Black citizens, and be role models for those who come after them.